akanadocs/docs-test/sp/performance-tuning.md

 **Scope**: All Containers

-#### <a name="jre-memory"></a>Configuring the JRE memory settings
+#### <a name="jre-memory"></a>Configuring the JVM memory settings

-To support long passwords when importing PKI from Java Keystores, you will need to install the Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files.
-This is dependent on the JRE version being used and is available from Oracle.
-To install, copy the US_export_policy.jar and local_policy.jar files to the /lib/security directory for the JRE.
+Generally we do not advise changing the JVM memory settings.
+A better approach is to install more containers and load-balance across them.
+This is due to the overhead incurred in managing the increased memory.
+The container ships with the following defaults:

+* For 32 bit machines: -Xmx1024M -XX:MaxPermSize=192M
+* For 64 bit machines: -Xmx2048M -XX:MaxPermSize=256M

+These settings are defined in the startup batch or shell scripts in the /bin directory.

+If you decide to increase the JVM memory settings anyway, always increase the MaxPermSize in proportion to the memory allocated and do not exceed 4096M. e.g. -Xmx4096M -XX:MaxPermSize=512M

 **Scope**: All Containers